The two highest jury verdicts in the United States in helicopter crash trials

 The two largest pre-trial aviation settlements in U.S. History for a single injury in a helicopter crash

 "This book is an essential volume...by accomplished trial lawyer Gary Robb, who has used these same techniques in a brilliant career..."

 Helicopter Crash Litigation by Gary C. Robb was first published in 2010.
-The Second Edition of this acclaimed book has just been published in 2015.
+The Second Edition of this acclaimed book was published in 2015.